Eliastik/snakeia/README.md

 * Uses the CSS framework [Bootstrap 4](https://getbootstrap.com/) and the theme [Flat UI](https://designmodo.github.io/Flat-UI/)

 ## Changelog

+* Version 1.3.1 (7/18/2019):
+  - Correction of the speed at the start of the game if the frame rate is greater or less than 60;
+  - Added a new type of level: reach a given score before the opponents (no level exploits it for the moment);
+  - Fixed others bugs and fixed compatibility with Microsoft Edge and Safari.

 * Version 1.3 (7/12/2019):
   - Possibility for several players to play on the same grid!
 This mode supports a hundred players (a human player and a hundred AI) on the same grid!
 Players are differentiated according to their color.
 Their name and score are displayed above each one;